Adrienn Nagy: Junior Grand Slam performance

-Nagy has a career-high ITF juniors ranking of 19, achieved on 28 January 2019.
+Nagy had a career-high ITF juniors ranking of 19, achieved on 28 January 2019.

 She won the 2018 Orange Bowl in doubles with Park So-hyun and won the 2019 Australian Open on girls' doubles with Natsumi Kawaguchi.

-In January 2020 Nagy went to the University of Texas, and played for the Texas Longhorns team until March 2020, when the NCAA season was interrupted due to the Coronavirus Pandemic.
+In January 2020, Nagy went to the University of Texas, and played for the Texas Longhorns team until March 2020, when the NCAA season was interrupted due to the COVID-19 pandemic.